tuya/tuya-homebridge/README.md

 ### Registration

-Please check [IoT Cloud Platform User Guide](Tuya_IoT_Cloud_Platform_User_Guide.md) to register an account on the [Tuya IoT Platform](https://iot.tuya.com?_source=github), and get the required information.
+Please check [Tuya IoT Platform Configuration Guide](https://github.com/tuya/tuya-android-iot-app-sdk-sample/blob/activator_tool/Tuya_IoT_Platform_Configuration_Guide.md) to register an account on the [Tuya IoT Platform](https://iot.tuya.com?_source=github), and get the required information.
 Basically, you need to create a Cloud project and complete the configuration of asset, user, and application.
 Then, you will get the username, password, Access ID, and Access Secret.

 ### Hardware Preparation